-In this interview Evelyn shares about how she first discovered her love of art, her inspiration and where she sees her brand going in future.
+In this interview, Evelyn shares how she first discovered her love of art, her inspiration, and where she sees her brand going in the future.

 When did your love of art first begin?

 I’ve been obsessed with art for as long as I can remember.
 I used to write stories on my grandmother’s typewriter and then get markers to illustrate them.
 My mom was always finding weird and creative day camps to send me to like decoupage camp, pottery painting camp, and puppet making camp.
 And I loved doing every kind of craft project from popsicle stick houses to bracelet making.
 In middle school, I started designing patterns on Microsoft Paint and would print out my designs to use as binder covers, birthday cards, or whatever else I could think of.
 I was also always fascinated by museums and later majored in art history.
 So I have always loved art, but I didn’t start actually painting until I was about 21 and graduating from college.
 Pinterest had just become a big thing and I had been searching for cute quotes there and painting them on little canvases.
 Noticing that I would occasionally do this, two friends gave me a box of craft paints as they moved out during the summer.
 My paint collection then went from about 5 colors to 50 and so I decided to challenge myself to flowers for Mother’s Day.
 I haven’t put down the paintbrush since!

 Who/what is your biggest inspiration when it comes to your artwork?